Lil Tjay: 2022 shooting

 On June 22, 2022, Merritt was shot seven times during an attempted robbery in Edgewater, New Jersey.
 He was flown to Hackensack University Medical Center and underwent emergency surgery, while a second victim—22-year-old Antoine Boyd—who is friends with Merritt, was also shot once and was in stable condition.
 Meanwhile, the shooter was also hit by gunfire, and escaped with help from an unidentified co-conspirator.
 The Bergen County Prosecutor's Office reported that the shooting did not appear random, and that one victim was upgraded from critical to stable condition, while the other was in good condition.

 Later that day, police arrested 27-year-old Mohamed Konate, who was charged with three counts of first-degree attempted murder, three counts of first-degree armed robbery, and multiple weapons offenses.
 Jeffery Valdez, who was with Merritt but was not injured, and Antoine Boyd were both charged with second-degree unlawful possession of a weapon, but charges were later dropped.
 Merritt was not charged with any crime.

 On June 23, 2022, it was reported that Merritt was still unconscious following the shooting.
 Days following a lack of any credible updates on Merritt's condition, rumors began to surface claiming that he was paralyzed and possibly brain dead.
 However, multiple sources later disproved these rumors, as news came out on July 1, 2022, stating that Merritt was still hospitalized but "alert and talking."

 On August 24, 2022, Merrit uploaded an update video on his social media accounts.
 In the video, he states how he's doing better and is "going to come back stronger than ever" while wearing a neck brace.

-On August 26, 2022, Merrit released his single "Beat the Odds," which details his near-fatal experience and recovery.
+On August 26, 2022, Merritt released his single "Beat the Odds", which details his near-fatal experience and recovery.

-Legal issues
+Incident in 2023

-On January 16, 2023, Merritt was arrested in the Bronx, New York, and was placed in police custody, following a traffic stop.
+On January 16, 2023, Merritt was arrested in the Bronx and was placed in police custody, following a traffic stop.
 Merritt was on his way to film with fellow Bronx rapper Ice Spice at the time of the arrest.
 The police found a handgun in the vehicle, before arresting him.
 He was charged with weapon possession and a court date was set for February 14.
-It is unknown whether Merritt attended the trial, and what the results of the trial were.

 Merritt's attorney, Dawn Florio, claims the gun found by police does not belong to Merritt.
 She also claims that the search conducted by officers was conducted illegally, as the car was allegedly parked legally on the street and Merritt was allegedly a passenger in the car.